Megan Campbell

-Megan Campbell (born 28 June 1993) is a retired Irish professional footballer who last played as a centre back for Women's Championship club London City Lionesses and as a left back & centre back for the Republic of Ireland women's national team.
+Megan Campbell (born 28 June 1993) is an Irish former professional footballer who last played as a centre back for Women's Championship club London City Lionesses and as a left back & centre back for the Republic of Ireland women's national team.

 She has previously played for St. Francis, Raheny United, Florida State Seminoles, Manchester City and Liverpool.
 In 2010, she was a member of the Republic of Ireland U-17 squad that were runners-up at the 2010 UEFA Women's Under-17 Championship and quarter-finalists at the 2010 FIFA U-17 Women's World Cup.
 Campbell is known as a long throw-in specialist and has been compared to Rory Delap.
 She holds the Guinness World Record for longest throw-in by a woman, at 37.55m.

 Early life

 Campbell was born in Drogheda, County Louth and is the daughter of Eamonn and Suzanne Campbell.
 She is a granddaughter of The Dubliners lead guitarist, Eamonn Campbell.
 She has three sisters – Jaymee, Dawn and Jade.
 She grew up on Drogheda's Scarlet Street and was educated at Our Lady's College, Greenhills and at the Institute of Technology, Carlow.
 She also played youth football with local Drogheda teams – Grove Rangers, Boyne Rovers and Moneymore.